Like this page? Share it.

 (iii) 31 (30) So Ya'akov named the place Penielface of God, saying, “I have seen Elohim face to face, and my life is preserved.”[30]
 32 (31) The sun rose on him as he passed over Peniel, and he was limping because of his hip.
 33 (32) That is why, to this day, the children of Isra'el don’t eat the thigh muscle that is at the hip socket, because He struck Ya'akov’s hip socket at the thigh muscle.

 1. Chapter and paragraph numbers are slightly different in English Bibles than in Hebrew Bibles.
 Verse numbers in parentheses are the English Bible numbering.
-[RETURN]
+[BACK]

 |